Saga Airport (HSG) is one of Kyushu’s smaller airports — roughly 1/10 the passenger volume of Fukuoka.

-This guide covers the terminal layout with kids in mind, transportation options, and where to base yourself after landing.
+This guide covers the terminal layout with kids in mind, your transport options, and where to base yourself after landing.

 Why families pick Saga over Fukuoka